Gods and Monsters (Moon Knight): Marketing

 Marvel Studios originally promoted the episode as a series finale on Twitter, before reposting a tweet calling it a "season finale", indicating there was a possibility that the series could be renewed for a second season, despite no official indication at that time.
 The episode featured a QR code that when scanned allowed viewers to access a free digital copy of Moon Knight Annual #1.
 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including Scarlet Scarab, Ammit, and Temple of Khonshu statue Funko Pops, Moon Knight t-shirts, button-ups, and accessories.

+Release

+"Gods and Monsters" was released on Disney+ on May 4, 2022.
+The episode, along with the rest of Moon Knight, was released on Ultra HD Blu-ray and Blu-ray on April 30, 2024.

 Reception

-Audience viewership
+Viewership

-According to Nielsen Media Research who measure the number of minutes watched by United States audiences on television sets, Moon Knight was the third-most watched original series across streaming services for the week of May 2–8 with 715 million minutes watched, which was a series high and a 5% increase from the previous week.
-According to streaming aggregator Reelgood, which looks at viewing figures on streaming services in the United States and United Kingdom, Moon Knight was the most-watched series for the week ending May 14, 2022.
+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Moon Knight was the third most in-demand breakout show in the U.S. for the week of May 7–13.
+Breakout shows are defined as the most in-demand series that have premiered within the past 100 days.
+Moon Knight achieved 34.8 times the average series demand.
+Nielsen Media Research, which records streaming viewership on U.S. television screens, calculated that it was the third-most watched original series across streaming services for the week of May 2–8 with 715 million minutes watched, which was a series high and a 5% increase from the previous week.
+The streaming aggregator Reelgood, which monitors real-time data from 5 million users in the U.S. for original and acquired streaming programs and movies across subscription video-on-demand (SVOD) and ad-supported video-on-demand (AVOD) services, revealed that Moon Knight was the most-streamed series in the U.S. for the week ending May 11.